getchip/PocketCHIP-Docs/source/includes/_using-derp.md

 ### Synaptic Package Manager
 Launch the Synaptic Package Manager to find and install new software.
-Synaptic is a graphical interface to the `apt-get` command and will install software intended for DERP and other debain-based systems.
+Synaptic is a graphical interface to the `apt-get` command and will install software intended for CHIP and other debain-based systems.
 There's a simple search bar to make it easy to find packages you are interested.
 If you don't find the package you are looking for, hit the **Reload** button to refresh Synaptic's record of available packages.

 ![Install software with Synaptic](images/appscreen_synaptic.jpg)